TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Platform

 where $O(m)$ denotes the set of non-zero elements in $m$.

-{\em \underline{Average running time}} (\art) -- which measures the overhead of $\gD$.
+{\underline{Average running time}} (\art) -- which measures $\gD$'s overhead.
 For model sanitization or inspection, which is performed offline, \art is measured as the running time per model; while for input filtering or reformation, which is executed online, \art is measured as the execution time per input.